Codebrahma/react-native-expo-boilerplate/README.md

 4. Once, 'npm install' is completed, run `exp start` to start the expo and react-native server
 5. If it shows a QR code on the terminal as a result of 'exp start' command, then you are good to go!

+you can write your env specific config variables on `.env` file and import them from `react-native-dotenv` package as mentioned [here](https://github.com/zetachang/react-native-dotenv#usage).

 Ignore the first step on 'Mobile setup' instructions given below if you already have 'Expo' app installed on your phone.

 #### Mobile setup